AdobeDocs/campaign-web.en/help/v8/audience/test-profiles.md

 >title="Test profiles Additional Data"
 >abstract="Enter the personalization data used for the deliveries created in the Data management workflows and which you want to assign a specific value to."

-To create a test profile, follow the steps below.
+To create a test profile, follow the steps below:

 1. Browse to **[!UICONTROL Customer management]** > **[!UICONTROL Profiles]** and select the **[!UICONTROL Test profiles]** tab.